-What is the Story Hooks tactic?
+What is the Story Hooks story tactic?

-How to use Story Hooks
+How to use the Story Hooks story tactic

 Relatable: Writing about You, We and Us makes your reader feel more involved.
-"Is this you in this video?" is a guaranteed attention hook (and classic phishing con)
+"Is this you in this video?" is a guaranteed attention hook (and classic phishing con).

-Story hook: make it sound personal.
+Story Hook: make it sound personal.

 Knowledge: Your expertise, made simple.